-When a player selects a Line/Wing or "Corps" leader, he has to check if this leader is Out of Command and, afterwards, he has also to check if the Brigades and Units of this leader are Out of Command.
+The player has to check if his Line/Wing or "Corps" leaders are Out of Command and, afterwards, he has also to check if the Brigades and Units of these Leaders are Out of Command.

 Important: the Command status stays unchanged (with all effects) until the next turn.